CodenameVera/drunken-wookie/docs/index.rst

 ..
-IRCDD documentation master file, created by sphinx-quickstart2 on Sun Sep 28 15:30:35 2014.
+Monetate KB 2.0 documentation master file, created by sphinx-quickstart2 on Sun Sep 28 15:30:35 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IRCDD's documentation!
+Welcome to Monetate KB 2.0!
 =================================

 Contents: